 Interaction with children

-NHMRC staff and contractors do not engage in child-related work as part of their standard duties.
-NHMRC funds third parties to undertake health and medical research, some of which may be classified as child-related work.
+Our staff and contractors do not engage in child-related work as part of their standard duties.
+We fund third parties to undertake health and medical research, some of which may be classified as child-related work.

 Commonwealth Child Safe Framework

-There are four core requirements under the Commonwealth Child Safe Framework (the Framework) that all Commonwealth Non-corporate entities, including NHMRC, must meet.
-NHMRC's response to each requirement is outlined below.
+There are 4 core requirements under the Commonwealth Child Safe Framework (the Framework) that all Commonwealth non-corporate entities, including NHMRC, must meet.
+Our response to each requirement is outlined below.

 - Undertake risk assessments annually in relation to activities of the entity, to identify the level of responsibility for, and contact with, children, evaluate risks to child safety, and put in place appropriate strategies to manage identified risks.

-See the Annual Child Safety Statement 2020–21 (PDF 100 KB), which includes an overview of the entity's child safety risk assessment.
-The 2020–21 risks to child safety as a result of NHMRC activity were assessed as LOW.
+We publish our Annual Child Safety Statement, which includes an overview of our child safety risk assessment, in our Annual Report.
+The risks to child safety as a result of our activity have been assessed as LOW.

 The key sources of risk identified were:

-- Lack of awareness of child safety requirements by NHMRC staff, contractors or third parties
+- Lack of awareness of child safety requirements by ourvstaff, contractors or third parties

 - Non-compliance by a funded third party with its child safety obligations.